Telfair County License Hearing Guide

 Automatic License Suspension

-Even if you request a hearing, your license may be subject to an automatic suspension depending on the circumstances of your arrest.
+Even if you request a hearing, your license may still face an automatic suspension depending on the circumstances of your arrest.

 If You Took the Breath/Blood Test and Failed